 This study premiers the utility of a HFBR modeled as a bone marrow mimetic in vitro system for leukemic cell proliferation and differentiation.
-Our unique HFBR coculture approach enables the extension of the wellestablished Dexter's culture in process scalability and biomimicry.
-Localization of leukemic cells to stromal cells which is significantly enhanced in the HFBR resulted in sustained cell growth over a 2-week culture as opposed to a TCP culture where cell growth ceased after one week.
-Dense cellular contacts in the HFBR not only inhibited spontaneous erythroid differentiation but is likely to support better leukemic cell survival and provides closer cell physiological conditions mimicking the bone marrow.
-Thus we believe that the HFBR is a better in vitro model for testing leukemic cell survival and drug resistance than standard TCP cultures.
-Our data further suggest that the stromal cell surface remains the predominant site of K562 cell proliferation along with diversity in multi-lineage myeloid differentiation.
-With the advantage of achieving high cell densities and 3D cellular contact, the HFBR system recreates a closer mimicry of the cell-stroma microenvironment which can provide significant improvements to in vitro studies of stroma-dependent leukemic and hematopoietic cell functions.
+Our unique HFBR co-culture approach enables the extension of the well-established Dexter's culture in process scalability and biomimicry.
+Localization of leukemic cells to stromal cells which is significantly enhanced in the HFBR resulted in sustained cell growth over a two week culture as opposed to a TCP culture where cell growth ceased after one week.
+Our data further suggests that the stromal cell surface remains the predominant site of K562 cell proliferation along with diversity in multi-lineage myeloid differentiation.
+With the advantage of achieving high cell densities and 3D cellular contact, the HFBR system recreates a better mimicry of the cell-stroma microenvironment which can provide significant improvements to in vitro studies of stroma-dependent leukemic and hematopoietic cell functions.